filecoin-project/devgrants/open-grant-proposals/open-proposal-BFLO_FREEFLO_AND_THE_SDGs.md

 Week 1-3:
 Create BFLO commons on IPFS
-System to input publicly optedin SDG claims and greivances to the BFLO commons on IPFS, include geotags and times stamps to all claims
+Tie-in API for BFLO reporting
-$30K
+Integrate with platform to input publicly opted in SDG claims and greivances to the BFLO commons on IPFS, include geotags and times stamps to all claims

-Implement the API of the UN Open Data Hub of global SDG claims into IPFS
+Implement the API of the UN Open Data Hub of global SDG claims into IPFS and test
-$5K
+$30.5L

-Week 4-5:
+Week 5:
 Indexing using The Graph or similar solution
 Geomap and other visualizations using technologies such as D3.js and google maps
-$30K
+$15K

 Week 6:
-Create an SDK that includes API for others to input SDG claims to the BFLO commons on IPFS with BFLO and Filecoin
+Create an SDK that includes API for others to input SDG claims to the BFLO commons on IPFS Integrate BFLO API for claims and Filecoin storage costs
-$15K
+$10K

-Other costs: $10K
+Other costs: $15K
-software licenses, cloud implementation, gas and filecoin costs for users who can not afford to pay for gas and fees
+Accessible maintained for 6 months, software licenses, cloud implementation, gas and filecoin costs for users who can not afford to pay for gas and fees

-Project duration 6 weeks, accessible maintained for 6 months
+Project duration 6 weeks,

 ## Total Budget Requested